Your First Pipeline

 - Datafly.js SDK — Full reference for all collector methods and configuration options.

-- Processing — Deep dive into the Org Data Layer and Pipeline Transformation Engine.
+- Processing — Deep dive into the organisation processing and per-vendor transformation.